 Eyad Ismoil was involved in ``the planning stages, execution, and particularly in the transportation of the bomb″ that killed six people and injured more than 1,000, U.S. Attorney Mary Jo White said at a news conference today.

 White alleged that Ismoil was the driver of the yellow van used to carry the terrorist bomb into the skyscraper.
 The van was blown to bits in the Feb.
 26, 1993, blast; Ismoil allegedly left the United States only hours later.

-In Jordan, the justice minister identified the suspect as Iyad Mahmoud Ismail Nijm, 24, a resident of the town of Jerash.
+In Jordan, the justice minister identified the suspect as Iyad Mahmoud Ismail Nijm, 24, a resident of Jerash refugee camp, a large Palestinian refugee center in the kingdom.
 The name is apparently a longer version of Eyad Ismoil.